Ayomipo18/Bitnine-Backend-Task/README.md

 gcc Question1.c -o Question1
 ```

-- You can then type ./Question1 in your terminal and see the code output. for QUestion 2 replace Question 1 with Question 2
+- You can then type ./Question1 in your terminal and see the code output.
+For Question 2 replace Question1 in your command with Question2
 ```bash
 ./Question1
 ```